Fertility Preservation for People with Cancer

 Ferring Pharmaceuticals’ Heart Beat Program provides certain fertility medications, at no cost, to women who have been diagnosed with cancer.
 To qualify, you must have received a diagnosis and not yet have started cancer treatment.

-To learn more about fertility preservation services for people with cancer, or to schedule an appointment at the Fertility Center, please call the individual doctor’s office phone line, the center’s main number at 212-263-8990, or fill out our appointment request form.
+To learn more about fertility preservation services for people with cancer, or to schedule an appointment at the Fertility Center, please contact one of our specialists or call 212-263-8990.